Production Project Submission

 If you wish to submit a production project you need to have (in pdf format):

 - your production project proposal including all the mandatory items listed below

 To submit your proposal, go to our web portal », if you use the online form the submission should be pretty straightforward.
 Please make sure that you submit an updated form, contact us for any problem you may have.

 Proposers must hold at least the position of post-doc within their institution.

 PhD students CANNOT apply on their own, but instead must do so in consultation with, and under the auspices of, their supervisor.
 In such cases the supervisor should be identified as the Principal Investigator (PI) of the project.

 The production projects should involve highly parallel and scalable simulations.
-We expect that you state the number of cores on which your jobs will run.
-CSCS will give preference to projects that involve highly scalable codes.
+We expect that you state the number of nodes on which your jobs will run.
+CSCS will give preference to projects that involve highly scalable codes and GPUs usage.

 Project Proposal Format

 The project proposal should be no longer than 10 A4 pages including graphs and references, and must contain the following information: